anranLi515/AnranLi.github.io/_pages/awards.md

 ---

-* The Web Conference 2026 Best Paper Award candidate
+* The Web Conference (WWW) 2026 Best Paper Award candidate
 * The SIGMOD 2024 scholarship award
 * Award of outstanding contribution to Singapore community 2023
 * The President of the Chinese Academy of Science praises 2021